-Jessica Guess studies fiction at Minnesota State University, Mankato where she also teaches English Composition.
+Jessica Guess studied fiction at Minnesota State University, Mankato where she also taught English Composition.
 A South Florida native, she spends her free time musing and cursing this interesting yet annoying substance called snow and reading fiction about stranger (and warmer) places.
 She also enjoys writing stories about the kind of women you would see featured on an episode of Snapped.
 Her work has been featured in Luna Station Quarterly and Mused BellaOnline Literary Review.

 Christopher David Hopkins

-Lissa Horneber is an MFA student who usually writes nonfiction.
+Lissa Horneber is an MFA graduate who usually writes nonfiction.
 Her primary goals currently include (in no particular order): writing, teaching, traveling, talking to people, learning Chinese, climbing Kilimanjaro, understanding cars, mastering economics, discovering the Meaning of Life, investing in a bookshelf, among others.

-Teagan Knoblich is a recent MFA graduate student of Minnesota State Mankato.
+Teagan Knoblich is a former MFA graduate student of Minnesota State Mankato.
 She writes genre YA fiction and likes to dabble with shorter flash pieces.
 She was born and raised in Minnesota with a healthy amount of fishing, winter jackets, and Swedish relatives.
 Her interests include fencing, crafting, painting, video games, dressing up as a pirate, and discussing fantastical things.

-Jacob Little is a second year MFA student and Graduate Instructor at Minnesota State University.
+Jacob Little is a former MFA student and Graduate Instructor at Minnesota State University.
 He came of age on the hard, suburban streets of Fenton, Missouri, and enjoys writing poetry, television, and complete nonsense.
 He was awoken to a love of poetry upon hearing David Clewell read Richard Hugo’s “Death of the Kapowsin Tavern.”
 He specializes in teaching his students the art of semicolons.
 His work has been featured in Ampersand and Green Fuse, and he has won a Robert C. Wright Award as well as recognition in the St. Louis Poetry in Motion contest.

-Beth is a graduate student at Minnesota State University in Mankato.
+Beth is a former graduate student at Minnesota State University in Mankato.
 She is currently a tutor and substitute teacher for the Education Department.
 She loves writing fiction and non-fiction, but there are things she loves even more—people, people-watching, eating food (with people or alone), looking for cool rocks, looking at eye colors, and storms, to name a few.
 Beth has written a YA novel and is moderately hard at work brainstorming another.